SteveLauC/Notes/database/PostgreSQL/src/storage/page.md

     > using `uint16` will give a number that is pretty big.

 13. `Size PageGetHeapFreeSpace(Page page)`

+    This is kinda similar to `PageGetFreeSpace()`,except it is for heap pages only, so we need to enfore the hard limit that a heap page's line pointer count cannot exceed `MaxHeapTuplePerPage`.

 14. `void PageIndexTupleDelete(Page page, OffsetNumber offnum)`